-- If you do not see the filter options, you many need to click the (funnel) icon in the top left part of the page to open the filters. ( or depending on your assigned grade).
+If you do not see the filter options, you many need to click the funnel icon in the top left part of the page to open the filters. ( or depending on your assigned grade).

-For teachers with no grade and for students in upper grades, the page looks like this:
+For Faculty with no grade and for students in upper grades, the page looks like this:

 For students in lower grades, the page looks like this:

 For younger students, clicking this icon gives you access to the following filters: Series, Title, Author, Description, and Publisher.
-(For teachers and older students, these options show automatically.)
+(For Faculty and older students, these options show automatically.)
 Students then click the boxes for the things they want to search for.
 In the example below, the student wants to search for the word in book titles and descriptions.

 Click the Reading Level or Guided Reading icon to search for books based on reading level (A-Z).
 For more information, see https://www.capstonepub.com/classroom/resources/leveling/

 For lower grades, students select a single letter.

 Older students click and drag the circles to choose a range of letters.
 In the example below, the student is searching for books with levels from T through V.

 Click the Grade Level icon to search for books by recommended grade level.

 For younger students, the student's grade is circled.
 The student selects one grade level.